vipickering/vincentp/_posts/2013-08-30-sublime-text-setup.md

 {% endhighlight %}

 ## Code Specific Settings
-To set-up a code specific file in sublime open the type of file you want to edit (e.g. for a Stylesheet open a .css file) then go to Sublime Text 2 menu:
+To set-up a code specific file in sublime open the type of file you want to edit (e.g. for a Stylesheet open a .CSS file) then go to Sublime Text 2 menu:

 {% highlight c %}
 Preferences -> Settings - More -> Syntax Specific - User